octogo/log/README.md

 ### Configuration via Simple Textfile

-*Octolog* can be configured with a simple *YAML* file that is placed in the current working directory.
+*OctoLog* can be configured with a simple *YAML* file that is placed in the current working directory.
 This enables users of prebuilt binaries to configure logging without having to rebuild the Go source.